 In preparation for the First Seek, the controller provides a sequence voltage to the disk storage drive power supply.
 This signal causes the power supply to perform a Power-On sequence.
 After the disk pack is up to speed, the carriage (mounting point of the read/write heads) is driven forward into the disk pack until the read/write heads are loaded (latched in the read/write position over the disk surfaces).
-When the heads are loaded, carriage motion is reversed, the read/write heads are positioned over cylinder zero of the disk pack and the spring-loaded detent pawl engages the detent gear.
-Ten ms later, a Selected Drive Ready signal is sent to the controller.
-The disk storage drive is now ready to perform a Read, a Write or a Seek (Direct or Return to Zero) operation.
+When the heads are loaded, carriage motion is reversed and the read/write heads are positioned over cylinder zero of the disk pack and the spring-loaded pawl engages the detent gear.
+An On Cylinder signal is sent to the controller 10 ms later.
+The disk storage drive is now ready to perform a Read, Write, Direct Seek or Return to Zero operation.